IsaKiko/D3-visualising-data/05-javascript.md

 The last step is to write the meow function.
 We want a pop-up window.
-The javascript function alert() will give us one.
+The JavaScript function alert() will give us one.

 ~~~{.js}
 var cat_image = document.getElementByID('cat');